rdacomp/CollapseOS/doc/load-run-code.md

 The serial connection is not always 100% reliable and a bad byte can slip in when you push your code and that's not fun when you try to debug your code (is this bad behavior caused by my logic or by a bad serial upload?).
+Moreover, sending contents bigger than `0xff` bytes can be a hassle.

 To this end, there is a `upload.py` file in `tools/` that takes care of loading the file and verify the contents.
-So, instead of doing `load 8` followed by your `cat` above, you would have done:
+So, instead of doing `mptr a000` followed by `poke 8` followed by your `cat` above, you would have done:

-    ./upload.py /dev/ttyUSB0 tosend.bin
+    ./upload.py /dev/ttyUSB0 a000 tosend.bin

-This emits `load` and `peek` commands and fail appropriately if the `peek` doesn't match sent contents.
+This emits `mptr`, `poke` and `peek` commands and fail appropriately if the `peek` doesn't match sent contents.
+If the file is larger than `0xff` bytes, repeat the process until the whole file was sent (file must fit in memory space though, of course).
 Very handy.

 ## Labels in RAM code